storageos/storageos.github.io/_docs/applications/mssql.md

 Starting with SQL Server 2017 CTP 2.0, the SQL Server command-line tools are included in the Docker image.
 If you attach to the image with an interactive command-prompt, you can run the tools locally.

 More information on SQL Server for Linux is available on the [Microsoft SQL Server for Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-overview "Microsoft SQL Server for Linux") web page.

-Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [Cluster install ](../install/clusterinstall.html)section for further details.